hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform/index.md

 * UI integration with VCS
 * API driven workflows
 * Central state management
-* Private Module Registry
+* Terraform Private Registry
 * Sentinel policy enforcement

 ???
 **HCP Terraform/Terraform Enterprise also comes with a policy enforcement engine that can ensure that your users don't build things they shouldn't build, or configure them in the wrong way.
 For example, you might wish to prevent users from opening network ports to the internet, or from building too many virtual machines.
 All of these types of rules can be expressed using our Sentinel policy enforcement engine.
 Sentinel policies prevent users from doing bad things, *before* they provision to the cloud.**

 ---
-name: why-tfc-7
+name: why-hcp-terraform-7
 class: img-right
 # HCP Terraform
 ![](images/tfc-gui.png)